Description

 Extended Flight Time with High Wind Resistance

-Up to 49 minutes of flight on a single charge and wind resistance up to 12 m/s makes this drone ideal for tough field operations, even in unpredictable environments like hilly terrains or coastal areas. -
+Up to 49 minutes of flight on a single charge and wind resistance up to 12 m/s make this drone ideal for tough field operations, even in unpredictable environments like hilly terrains or coastal areas.

 Laser Rangefinder with 1800 m Reach